andrekramer/erdna/README.md

 An interpreter for a Scheme -like language written in javascript hosted in a node web server.
-The commit history builds up language features for the curl commands below and in the examples directory. but Macros and callcc are not covered.
+The commit history builds up language features for the curl commands below and those in the examples directory.
+Macros and callcc are not covered.
+Supports Promises via Javascript async so can request the Web (see examples/non-standard).
 What if the Web was programmable in a uniform but flexible syntax?

 to clone: